1. Customers, Projects, Tasks - an overview

 Rearranging a task the "Choose action" box appears and you decide if the rearranged task should be a subtask of the target task or if it should be deleted.
 Choosing to delete the task, the existing records are moved to the target task.

-8. Disable or delete Tasks
+8. Disable tasks

 You can disable the tasks in your structure if for example you don't want to track times anymore for them.
 If a task is inactive you can still create reports and analysis for this task.